wunderflats/validator/README.md

 ### beforeDate(field)

-Checks if date or valid date string is before a date in specified field.
+Checks if date or valid date string is before date in specified field.

+### afterDate(field)

+Checks if date or valid date string is after date in specified field.

 ### date()